zx80/flask-simple-auth/README.md

 ### Install

-Use `pip install FlaskSimpleAuth` to install the module, or whatever other installation method.
+Use `pip install FlaskSimpleAuth` to install the module, or whatever other installation method you prefer.

 ### Features

-This simplistic module allows configurable authentication (`FSA_TYPE`):
+This simple module allows configurable authentication (`FSA_TYPE`):

 - `httpd` web-server checked authentication passed in the request.